 Building your self-serve HR system (start where the questions are)

 Implementation succeeds when you start with the problems people actually have.
-That means FAQs and procedures first.
+FAQs and procedures first.

-Those become your first 10–15 articles.
-Write short, high-signal answers; link to related procedures; add “last updated” and a named owner.
+Those become your first 10 to 15 articles.
+Write short, high-signal answers.
+Link to related procedures.
+Add “last updated” and a named owner.

 New to knowledge base fundamentals?
 Start with Internal Knowledge Base 101.